snicholspa/tips_tricks_howtos/autonomous_database/atanywhere/azure/atazure.md

 ## Introduction

 Are you interested in how Oracle 26ai, running natively on Azure can enhance and accelerate your next development project?
-This half day developer experience will coach you through getting your first Autonomous AI Database up and running in Azure, how to load data and configure Visual Studio Code for rapid Application Development in five modern programming languaes.
+This half day developer experience will coach you through getting your first Autonomous AI Database up and running in Azure, how to load data and configure Visual Studio Code for rapid Application Development in six modern programming languaes.

 Oracle Database@Azure is a cloud database service that runs Oracle Database workloads in your Azure environment.
 All hardware for Oracle Database@Azure is colocated in Azure's data centers and uses Azure networking.
 The service benefits from the simplicity, security, and low latency of a single operating environment within Azure.
 Federated identity and access management for Oracle Database@Azure is provided by Microsoft Entra ID.

 In this Workshop, we’ll explore the following:

-* Deploy a Serverless Autonomous AI Database (ADB-S) Instance from the Azure Portal
+* Deploy a Serverless Autonomous AI Database Instance from the Azure Portal
-* Connect to the Autonomous AI Database (ADB-S) Using Visual Studio Code
+* Connect to the Autonomous AI Database Using Visual Studio Code
 * Install Oracle Instant Client
-* Create Autonomous AI Database (ADB-S) Objects (user, table, load data)
+* Create Autonomous AI Database Objects (user, table, load data)
 * Leverage Common Programming Languages to Manipulate Data in the Autonomous AI Database
     * .NET
     * Node.js